Robert Earl: Bravo! Italian Kitchen and Brio Italian Grille

-In June 2020, Earl through Earl Enterprises acquired Bravo!
+In June 2020, Earl, through Earl Enterprises, acquired the Bravo!
 Italian Kitchen and Brio Italian Grille restaurant chains for $30 million after they went bankrupt in April.
 The acquisition included 45 of their locations across 19 U.S. states and the rehiring of over 4,000 previous employees.

 Virtual Dining Concepts

 In 2018, Earl launched Virtual Dining Concepts, a company centered around starting virtual kitchen businesses that are delivery only.
-Some concepts created include Wing Squad as well as various celebrity collaborations like Tyga Bites and MrBeast Burger.
+Some concepts created include Wing Squad, as well as various celebrity collaborations, such as Tyga Bites (with rapper Tyga) and MrBeast Burger.